 The master plan calls for a number of neighborhood amenities being constructed as funding becomes available but the restrooms and maintenance facility stand out as immediate needs.

-A master plan for MB Johnson Park was developed in 2008-2009 with updates in 2012 and again in 2015.
-Phase 1 improvements began in 2009 and included the demolition of the old shelter and play system, a combination park building/park shelter, improvements to parking, limited site lighting, and utilities installed at this remote location.
+A master plan for M.B.
+Johnson Park was developed in 2008-2009, with updates in 2012, and again in 2015.
+Phase 1 improvements began in 2009, and included the demolition of the old shelter and play system, a combination park building/park shelter, improvements to parking, limited site lighting, and a municipal infrastructure installed at this remote location.

 Southside Regional Park

 Work on Southside Regional Park began in the summer of 2006 with general site grading and infrastructure improvements for utilities, electrical, water, sewer and roads.
 Work continued in 2007-2008 with construction of 11 soccer fields, 4 baseball fields, trails, park shelters and field irrigation.
 The spring of 2009 saw the start of construction for a concession/restroom building at the ball fields and a concession/restroom/office building at the soccer fields.
 The first games were played at this location in the Fall of 2009.

 Future plans and phasing call for 4 additional standard soccer fields and upgrading two of the soccer fields to serve as championship fields.
 It was expected that a portion of the cost of the work would be offset by funding from the Minnesota Amateur Sports Commission along with a designation as the Northwest Regional Amateur Sports Facility.
 Plans were submitted and approved for the 2008 and 2010 Minnesota State bonding bills but later vetoed by the Governor.
 This project was an Agency 1 priority for the Amateur Sports Commission for the 2010 bonding bill, but again saw defeat with the Governor's office which recommended mainly asset preservation projects only during this budget crisis.